 INX Media Case: Court allows ED to take custody of P Chidambaram

-New Delhi, Oct 15: A Delhi court on Tuesday allowed the Enforcement Directorate (ED) to take custody of senior congress leader P Chidambaram in the money laundering and corruption case of INX Media.
+New Delhi, Oct 15: A Delhi court on Tuesday allowed the Enforcement Directorate (ED) to take custody of senior Congress leader P Chidambaram in the money laundering and corruption case of INX Media.

+"It's not of the dignity of this person that you interrogate and arrest him here in public view," Special CBI judge Ajay Kumar Kuhar said while allowing the ED interrogate Chidambaram.

+This comes just two days before the judicial custody of Chidambaram was set to expire in the case filed by the CBI.

 The ED had on Friday moved a plea seeking production warrant of the 74-year old senior Congress leader.